sinaahmadi/KurdishHunspell/README.md

 	}

 ### Contribute
 Are you interested in this project?
 Please follow the instructions of the [Kurdish Language Processing Toolkit (KLPT)](https://github.com/sinaahmadi/klpt) to get involved.
 Open-source is fun! 😊

+### Sponsorship
+The current project is the fruit of hundreds of hours of research and development.
+If this project matters to you, please support me through the Sponsor button on the top of the page.
+Thanks!

+My warmest thanks to [datavaluepeople](www.datavaluepeople.com) and [Build Up](https://howtobuildup.org) for their sponsorship that gave me the motivation to complete adding stems.
+Version 0.1.3 was made possible thanks to them! ❤️

 ### License